pivovarit/parallel-collectors/README.md

 ## Basic API

+The main entrypoint to the libary is the `com.pivovarit.collectors.ParallelCollectors` class - which mirrors the `java.util.stream.Collectors` class and contains static factory methods returning `java.util.stream.Collector` implementations with parallel processing capabilities.

-The library relies on a native `java.util.stream.Collector` mechanism used by Java Stream API which makes it possible to achieve the highest compatibility - **all of them are one-off and should not be reused unless you know what you're doing.**
+Since the library relies on a native `java.util.stream.Collector` mechanism, it was possible to achieve compatibility with Stream API without any intrusive interference.

-The only entrypoint is the `com.pivovarit.collectors.ParallelCollectors` class which mimics the semantics of working with `java.util.stream.Collectors` and provides the following groups of factories:
+#### Available `Collectors`:

 `inParallelToList`: